ryanbethel/enhance-middleware/README.md

 ### Backward Compatible
 Enhance middleware is backward compatible with normal enhance API route handlers.
 They can be used together.
+Code below shows the midWrap function used with old style handlers.
+This works as expected with on changes required.
+This makes the approach incrementally adoptable.
+If a new style middleware or global middleware is added the midWrap function can be added without changing anything else.

 ```JavaScript
 //app/api/index.mjs